 Matthew has twenty years of experience in biomechanical engineering and entrepreneurial endeavors.
 Through his career, he has served as CEO of a venture-backed medical device startup and consulted for medical device companies large and small.
 Matthew has directed research and development efforts for several medical devices, excelling at capital efficiency and effective engineering processes.
 He currently lives in the San Francisco Bay Area and leverages his extensive network to build agile teams.

 Ice Energy, Cytologic, Teledyne

 Paul Thompson co-founded Green Sun Medical with Jamie Haggard and Matthew Thompson in 2015, as their Chief Strategic Officer.
 In that time he was indispensable in securing intellectual property and crafting the direction of the company.
-Sadly, Paul passed away as a result of heart failure in August of this year.
+Sadly, Paul passed away as a result of heart failure in August 2017.
 He leaves behind a wife, two daughters, and a great many friends and business associates whose lives were enriched by his love, humor, and dedicated contributions.
 Green Sun Medical is indebted to Paul for his passion, vision, and his tireless pursuit of improving the lives of others through innovation and action.
 Paul’s commitment to the cause of scoliosis treatment will be a foundation to Green Sun’s mission for many years to come.

 Cynthia Ansari, Commercialization Advisor

 Former – Global VP of Marketing for Stryker Spine, President and CEO of Vision Sciences (NASDAQ -VSCI), VP U.S. Marketing and Global Safety Software Pfizer.

 Steve Deitsch, Board Member